-Once you are familiar with the basic functions of HSpot this manual will help you to discover the many other functionalities of the program, some of which you may well even find valuable for activities beyond preparation of proposals for Herschel.
+Once you are familiar with the basic functions of HSpot this manual will help you to discover the many other functionalities of the program, some of which you are likely to find valuable for activities far beyond the original intention of simply being a tool for preparation of proposals for Herschel.
+Data users may often find it useful to look at AORs in HSpot to see how they were executed.